Rookout/docs/docs/breakpoints-tasks.md

 ### Collection level

 Collection level is set to minimize the performance impact of collecting variables in a frame that has complex objects, huge strings and infinite reference loops.
-Setting a Low collection level will ensure that only variables at the top of the variable tree will be fetched.
+Setting Collection level will ensure that only variables at the top of the variable tree will be fetched.

 To ensure that a specific variable is collected despite being deep in the variable tree, use the Collect Variable functionality.